ylcarolcui/Disney-Trivia/README.md

 #### Installation Instructions:

 The game should able to be played in any web browser and devices.
-Once the game started, player will get 10 points if answered right, otherwise no point will be applyed to the score board.
+Once the game started, player will get 10 points if answered right, otherwise no point will be applied to the score board.

 #### Used following technologies: